agilecrm/rest-api/README.md

 - Status 401: Unauthorised.
 When the user name and password fields are wrong.
 - Status 400: If the input is in wrong format.

-##Gets notes related to specific contact :
+##3.3 Gets notes related to specific contact :
 ###/dev/api/contacts/{contact_id}/notes
 Method: GET